SoorajModi/ChicagoManualOfStyle/README.md

 }
 ```

 The first element of the notes array will be a full note citation, but subsequent elements will be shortened note citations.
+Only book or journal citation will return an empty notes array if the list of pages to be cited is empty.

 #### Book